nikolaussucher/biology-text/docs/basic_chemistry.md

 Later in the same year Henry Moseley provided additional experimental evidence in favor of Niels Bohr's theory.
 These results refined Ernest Rutherford's and Antonius Van den Broek's model, which proposed that the atom contains in its nucleus a number of positive nuclear charges that is equal to its (atomic) number in the periodic table.
 Until these experiments, atomic number was not known to be a physical and experimental quantity.
 That it is equal to the atomic nuclear charge remains the accepted atomic model today.

 Atomic dimensions are thousands of times smaller than the wavelengths of light (400–700 nm) so they cannot be viewed using an optical microscope, although individual atoms can be observed using a scanning tunneling microscope.
 To visualize the minuteness of the atom, consider that a typical human hair is about 1 million carbon atoms in width.
 A single drop of water contains about 2 sextillion (2×10^21^) atoms of oxygen, and twice the number of hydrogen atoms.
-A single carat diamond with a mass of 2×10−4 kg contains about 10 sextillion (10^22^) atoms of carbon.
+A single carat diamond with a mass of 2×10^−4^ kg contains about 10 sextillion (10^22^) atoms of carbon.
 If an apple were magnified to the size of the Earth, then an atom would be approximately the size of the original apple.

-## Element
+## The Periodic Table of The Elements

 In chemistry, an element is a pure substance which cannot be broken down by chemical means, consisting of atoms which have identical numbers of protons in their atomic nuclei.
 The number of protons in the nucleus is the defining property of an element, and is referred to as the atomic number (represented by the symbol Z).
 The mass number is the sum of the number of protons and neutrons in a nucleus.
 Although all the nuclei of all atoms belonging to one element will have the same atomic number, they may not necessarily have the same mass number; atoms of an element which have different mass numbers are known as isotopes.
 For example, all atoms with 6 protons in their nuclei are atoms of the chemical element carbon, but atoms of carbon may have mass numbers of 12 or 13.

 The standard presentation of the chemical elements is in the periodic table, which orders elements by atomic number.
 The periodic table is arranged in groups, or columns, and periods, or rows.

 In total, 118 elements have been identified.
 The first 94 occur naturally on Earth, and the remaining 24 are synthetic elements produced in nuclear reactions.

-## The Periodic Table

 The [periodic table](https://en.wikipedia.org/wiki/Periodic_table), also known as the periodic table of elements, is a tabular display of the chemical elements, which are arranged by atomic number, electron configuration, and recurring chemical properties.
 The structure of the table shows periodic trends.
 The seven rows of the table, called periods, generally have metals on the left and nonmetals on the right.
 The columns, called groups, contain elements with similar chemical behaviours.
 Six groups have accepted names as well as assigned numbers: for example, group 17 elements are the halogens; and group 18 are the noble gases.
 Also displayed are four simple rectangular areas or blocks associated with the filling of different atomic orbitals.